tramitit/guides/en/greece/application_for_provisional_driving_license.md

 ---
-title: "Application for Provisional Driving License"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Greece"]
+categories:
-meta_title: ""
-description: "A step-by-step guide on how to apply for a Provisional Driving License in the UK for someone residing in Greece"
+- Greece
+date: '2024-06-07'
+description: Learn to drive in the UK with a Provisional Driving License.
+Eligibility criteria and required documents for Greek residents, plus application process details.
 draft: false
+meta_title: UK Provisional Driving License for Greek Residents
+title: UK Provisional Driving License for Greek Residents
-translationKey: "greece-application_for_provisional_driving_license"
+translationKey: greece-application_for_provisional_driving_license
 ---

 ## Description
 ### What is it?